+Existing ZeroRTE tasks are usually based on various pre-trained generative language models (GLMs), such as BERT, BART, T5, etc, that are usually based on the Transformer architecture.
+The challenges of introducing BLO in these methods are as follows:

+\textit{Challenge 1.} \textbf{What type of partition can naturally decouple ZeroRTE into upper-level (UL) and lower-level (LL) sub-problems, facilitating subsequent model optimization?} In the intricate ZeroRTE tasks, the shared meta-knowledge manifests in the unseen tasks, necessitating the UL task to grasp inter-task knowledge, while the LL task focuses on acquiring task-specific insights.
+This paper approaches model design from the task level, randomly generating a large number of tasks from the training set.
+LL tasks learn knowledge specific to individual tasks, while UL tasks are responsible for capturing generalizable patterns across tasks.
+In this process, the model needs to make inferences based on the tasks.
+Therefore, to effectively capture the input differences between tasks, we design a task-aware generative model.

+\textit{Challenge 2.} \textbf{Can the application of different techniques (metric-based, model-based, and optimization-based) on the Transformer architecture further enhance the model's generalization performance?} In addition to BLO, several supplementary methods can also enhance the model's capacity to effectively capture cross-task meta-knowledge.
+Existing meta-learning studies demonstrate that metric-based approaches, model-based techniques, and optimization-based strategies all contribute to enhancing the model's generalization capabilities.
+How to smoothly combine these modules with the existing knowledge in the pre-trained model is a challenge.
+In order to compare the impact of integrating these methods in detail, this paper redesigns the recursive generation process of language models, introduces new processes (metrics, models, optimization), and strives to further improve the generalization potential of GLMs.

-\subsection{Model overview}
+\subsection{Model Overview}

-An overview of our proposed generative meta-learning framework is shown in Fig.~\ref{fig:main_graph}.
-In order to solve the problem of limited generalization capability of existing generative methods, we first develop a task-aware generative model (TGM), which can learn the general knowledge across multiple tasks, as shown in Fig.~\ref{fig:main_graph} (a).
-We further design a complete framework for exploiting meta-learning to boost generative models.
-Specifically, we develop three generative meta-learning methods based on three meta-learning categories, i.e., metric-based generative meta-learning (TGM-Metric), model-based generative meta-learning (TGM-Model), and optimization-based generative meta-learning (TGM-Optimization), as shown in Fig.~\ref{fig:main_graph} (b)-(d).
+An overview of our proposed generative meta-learning framework is illustrated in Fig.\ref{fig:main_graph}.
+To implement BLO in GLMs, we initially craft a task-aware generative model (TGM) capable of assimilating meta knowledge across diverse tasks, as shown in Fig.\ref{fig:main_graph} (a).
+Subsequently, we leverage different meta-learning methods for enhancing the models.
+Specifically, we introduce three generative metalearning methods rooted in distinct meta-learning categories: metric-based generative meta-learning (TGM-Metric) based on metric-based metalearning, model-based generative meta-learning (TGM-Model) based on model-based meta-learning, and optimization-based generative meta-learning (TGM-Optimization) based on optimization-based meta-learning, depicted in Fig.~\ref{fig:main_graph} (b)-(d).

-TGM-Metric employs a metric-based meta-learner~\cite{matching_network} to incorporate the ideas of prototype and matching network into the generation process and improve the model's generalization ability to handle unseen relations.
-TGM-Model adopts a model-based meta-learner, such as a parameter generator that can generate task-specific parameters from task descriptions~\cite{generate-adapter, hypertransformer}, to solve tasks at a high level rather than a low level of individual samples by explicitly taking multiple examples within a task as a whole.
-TGM-Optimization utilizes an optimization-based meta-learner (the first order derivatives) to find an optimal gradient descent for fast adaptation of deep networks~\cite{reptile}, which works by repeatedly sampling a task and training on it, and moving the initialization towards the trained weights on the task.